 Contact an Experienced DUI Defense Attorney in Atlanta

 If you’re arrested and charged with DUI in Atlanta, you’ll be facing some pretty serious penalties.
-It’s in your best interest to contact a skilled DUI lawyer at Howard & Arca.
+It’s in your best interest to contact one of the best criminal defense lawyers in Atlanta at Howard & Arca.
 They’ll do their best to get your charges reduced or dismissed.